-In the polymer electrolyte membrane fuel cell (PEMFC), it is crucial for the gas diffusion layer (GDL) to remain free of water in order to provide a pathway for gaseous fuel transport.
+In the polymer electrolyte membrane (PEM) fuel cell, it is crucial for the gas diffusion layer (GDL) to remain free of water in order to provide a pathway for gaseous fuel transport.
 The GDL is a porous material composed of a dense array of carbon fibers, which also provides an electrically conductive pathway for current collection.
 The GDL must also provide a pathway for excess water removal.
 Excess water commonly leads to flooding, where liquid water accumulates in the GDL and gas channels resulting in fuel starvation.
-Although the GDL is commonly made hydrophobic to enhance water removal, in practice, flooding is still a major cause of PEMFC performance degradation.
+Although the GDL is commonly made hydrophobic to enhance water removal, in practice, flooding is still a major cause of PEM fuel cell performance degradation.

 X-ray based visualizations

 We use x-ray based visualization techniques, such as X-ray radiography and X-ray tomography, to peer into complex porous materials – something that would not otherwise be possible using conventional microscopy techniques.
 By using these cutting-edge visualization techniques, we are able to capture the multiscaled, complex features of porous materials for clean energy, for applications such as fuel cells and electrolyzers.

 We visit synchrotron facilities around the world to perform state-of-the-art visualizations of static and dynamic behaviour of fuel cell materials and fuel cells in operation.
 We also use synchrotron light to understand the atomistic makeup of complex porous materials, and understanding that enables us to inform the design of new materials for next generation fuel cells, batteries, and electrolyzers.